Scroll through our photo gallery to check out our recommended destinations!

 WHAT: Bring bubs on your next errand and introduce them to different meats, fish, fruit and vegetables.
-The supermarket is also a treat for their senses!
-Put colourful vegetables and fruits into your 9-month-old or older baby’s hands to touch and smell also allows them to practise their pincer grip.
+The supermarket will be a treat for their senses!
 (Photo: iStock)

-TIME: 10 am to 6pm on Monday and Wednesday, 10am to 9pm on Tuesdays and Thursdays, 10am to 9.30pm from Friday to Sunday, including public holidays
+TIME: 9.30am to 7pm on Monday to Thursday, 9.30am to 9.30pm from Friday to Sunday, including public holidays

 WHAT: Let bubba roll around in the ball pit and take a ride down the mini-slide in the Toddler Play corner at indoor playground, Amazonia.
 The interactive play panels and musical keyboards will also keep them occupied.
 You can pop by the bistro to grab tasty grub, since you’ll need to keep that energy level up in order to be your kewpie’s play pal.
 Suitable for children aged 0 to 3.
 (Photo: Amazonia)

 WHERE: Singapore Zoological Gardens, 80 Mandai Lake Road.
 Jurong Bird Park, 2 Jurong Hill

 PRICE: $22.40 per child (aged 3 to 12), $32.80 per adult at the zoo; $18.40 per child and $27.20 per adult at the Bird Park.